microsoft/moabian/docs/calibration.md

 ## Servo Offset (plate level) calibration

 The servo offset calibration is a bit more advanced and is only necessary to do if your Moab is having trouble balancing the ball or the plate visibly needs to be leveled.
 It is important to complete the Ball Hue and Position calibration step before following this procedure.
+[Connecting](https://github.com/microsoft/moabian/blob/docs-v3-updates/docs/connecting.md) to your Moab is a prerequisite to this procedure.